korenevskiy/PHP-TTH---Tiger-Hash-for-files/README.md

+# PHP - TTH
-# PHP-TTH  -   Tiger Hash for files
+# -   Tiger Hash Code for files
 Library for php language for compute TTH hash for files.
 Analog Hash for StrongDC